Greggarcia90/Airbnb-VS-Hotels-Are-high-prices-driving-users-back-to-hotels-/README.md

-Airbnb vs. Hotels: Are Soaring Prices Driving Users Back?
- Airbnb vs. Hotels: Are Soaring Prices Driving Users Back?
+Airbnb vs. Hotels: Are Soaring Prices Driving Users Back to Hotels?

- Business Task
+**Business Task**

-With the rising cost of Airbnb listings, there’s growing discussion around whether travelers are shifting back to traditional hotels.
-This case study explores Airbnb price trends, user behavior, and satisfaction to determine if increased pricing is influencing booking decisions.
+With the rising cost of Airbnb listings in recent years, there’s growing discussion around whether travelers are being driven back to traditiona hotel bookings.
+This case study explores Airbnb price trends and travelers satisfaction to determine if increased pricing is influencing booking decisions or if travelers still choose the privacy of an Airbnb over their budget.

- Objective
+ **Objective**

 Analyze Airbnb listing data to:
 - Understand price trends over time